FernandaFranco/230-DOM-asynchronous-programming/notes.md

 * Douglas Crockford lecture: An inconvenient API

   * Place script tags as close to the bottom of the body as possible.
 And place CSS link tags as high in the head as possible.

+* event.stopPropagation vs event.preventDefault

+  * event.stopPropagation stops the succeeding event listeners from firing but it doesn't prevent the default behavior of a event on a element which initiates the default behavior.